odig/homeeToMqtt/README.md

 MQTT messages are easily to subscribe in Node-Red, Homebridge or Hass.io

+## Installation
+just clone the repo and change directory in cloned repo.
+Install all dependencies with:

+    npm i

+and run with:

+    node app.js

 ## config.json
 Create a config.json in same folder as the app and adjust it to your needs